LithikhaB/SPAM-DETECTION/README.md

 ## Dataset

 The dataset used for training the model is a collection of labeled SMS messages.
-The dataset is not included in this repository, but you can use your own dataset or a publicly available dataset, such as the [SMS Spam Collection Dataset](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).
+The dataset is included in this repository, but you can use your own dataset or a publicly available dataset, such as the [SMS Spam Collection Dataset](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).

 ## License